 - As location, select the one nearest to you

-- Leave all other options untouched and enter a hostname and label at the bottom.
+- Ignore / disable other options (e.g. IPv6) and enter a hostname and label at the bottom.
 This can be any name you want to use for your sever

 - Hit ‘deploy now’ and wait until the server is set up

 Log in to your server

 - Once the server status has changed to ‘Running’, click on the server to go to the server details screen